abuxton/presentations/cote/examples/example.md

 * Puppetising Puppet?
 * A module to manage PuppetFile (Librarian or R10k)
-* Which envirnoment manages your environmments!
+* Which environment manages your environments!